jerosidDev/MainIntranetApp/README.md

 # MainIntranetApp data sources
-The first data source is from the Thirdparty booking system’s database.
-I use Entity framework from this existing database which generate the edmx model and the necessary entity classes.
+The first data source is from the third party booking system’s database.
+I use Entity framework from this existing database which generate the .edmx model and the necessary entity classes.

 To avoid conflict with the previous Entity framework model, I used the second data source which is the solution database through a Web API defined on a separate project: CompanyDbWebAPI.